The Atheist Bible, CC-BY Fabian M. Suchanek

 Outlook

-The Future of Humanism
+The future of Humanism

 in Bastia, Corsica, France

-Another desideratum that we have mentioned in this book has to do with the UN Charter that guarantees people the right to self-governance11.
+Another desideratum that we have mentioned in this book has to do with the UN Charter that guarantees people the right to self-governance9.
 The issue is that if people in one region wish to secede from the host country, the UN Charter gives them no means by which to achieve this when the host country objects.
-Humanism could take a more explicit position here and speak out, for example, in favor of UN-administered referendums for independence (with some large threshold for independence, say 60%), which would then have to be obeyed by the host country.
+Humanism could take a more explicit position here and speak out, for example, in favor of UN-administered referendums for independence (with some large threshold for independence, say, 60%), which would then have to be obeyed by the host country.
 Such referendums could address conflicts in Palestine, Scotland, Quebec, Kosovo, Kurdistan, Catalonia, Corsica, Northern Ireland, Yemen, Western Sahara, Ukraine, and China.

 Those who adhere to the past won’t be able to cope with the future.